chaos-mesh/website/docs/simulate-jvm-application-chaos.md

       - helloworld
 ```

-JVMChaos changes the return value of the `getnum` method to the number `9999`, which means that the number of each line of `helloworld` output is set to `9999`.
+JVMChaos changes the return value of the `getnum` method to the number `9999`, which means that the number of each line in the `helloworld` output is set to `9999`.

 2. Inject JVMChaos with a specified value: